 EPIC people come together year-round: participating in online events, sharing job opportunities, connecting to ethnographic agencies and services, and writing on our blog Perspectives.
 Our library is a treasure trove of articles and video resources, and a constant companion of practitioners.

-We also gather at unique locations around the world for our annual conference—the premier international event on ethnographic practice in business.
+We also gather at location around the world and virtually for our annual conference—the premier international event on ethnographic practice in business.
 Through paper presentations, cases studies, workshops, and many other forms of engagement, we develop robust practices and conceptual leadership to inform innovation and strategy in a changing world.

 EPIC is powered by participation and your membership is vital to sustaining the collective work of our community.